scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

-Target a 10x10 area, making a spellcasting roll against 2 bad die.
+Target a 10x10 area centered on a point in range, making a spellcasting roll against 2 bad die.
 On success you can see a faint outline over any magical effect in the area.
 For each crit you are able to determine the school of a given magic effect and a rough idea of the magic's purpose.

-Add a proficiency die for every level above the 1st.
+Add a proficiency die for every level above 1st.

 ___
 #### Identify